snoobysnoofy/chat/README.md

 1. Open a second browser window/tab in incognito mode
 2. Go to http://localhost:3000 and create another user account
 3. In the first window, click the "+" button to start a new conversation
-4. Search for the second user by username or email
+4. Search for the second user by username (email is still stored but login now uses username only)
 5. Click on the user to start a conversation
 6. Send messages back and forth between the two windows
 7. Notice real-time delivery and typing indicators!